eye-division/jennyblyth/_gallery/jethro-buck.md

   #### 2021

-  Currently showing Digital Prints at Carey Blyth Gallery, 8 Woodstock Road, Oxford OX2 6HT in mixed ***Christmas Show 2021 at CBG***.
+  Digital Prints in pigmented inks on archival paper on sale at Carey Blyth Gallery, 8 Woodstock Road, Oxford OX2 6HT&nbsp;

   ***The Forest*** at £750 Framed in oak 95 x 76 cm